 With all that we’ve said about making sure you’re catering to the search results in Google, you could be forgiven for thinking that’s all there is to dominating the local search results.
 But no!
 There’s more work to be done to improve your online presence by completing a robust presence on your social media platforms.

 Incorporate Social Media Profiles in Local SEO Strategy

 Google has always been very cagey about explaining how social media signals factor into the search results.
 However, there are a few methods used in getting the most out of your social media presence.

-Remember, people will also use the search functions on social media to find product information and services, so make sure to pepper your social media status updates with relevant keywords.
+Remember, people will also use the search functions on social media to find product information and services, so make sure to pepper your social media profiles and status updates with relevant keywords.

 No matter where content about your brand appears online, it’s important to focus on its usefulness to your customers and prospects, rather than what the search engines will find.
-Keep in mind that while SEO will drive visitors to your website, meaningful content about your products or services, along with a fantastic user experience, will turn website visitors into customers.
+Keep in mind that while SEO may drive visitors to your website, meaningful content about your products or services, along with a fantastic user experience, will turn website visitors into customers every time.

 The Final Word on Local SEO

 No matter where you are, or what you do, your business will benefit when you find your way to the top of the local search rankings.
 By focusing your efforts on the areas that have the most impact on the dominant search engine, you can improve your results across all search platforms.
 Implementing these sound SEO strategies will boost your visibility in your local area while still shining a light on your operations from anywhere in the world.